HsuShunLae/Automated-Container-deployment-and-Administration-in-the-cloud/README.md

 #### Building the Docker Image

-The pipeline logs into Docker Hub, a cloud-based container registry.
+The pipeline executes in the virtual ubuntu latest environment and pulls the repository code.

 A pre-configured Dockerfile is used to build the image.
 The built image is then pushed to Docker Hub.